bradamiller/ProgrammingWithXRP/docs/source/1_QuickIntro/schedule.rst

     Learn about functions draw polygons"
     3, "Talk about the Python language and it's advantages.
 Learn about imports and libraries.
     Translate some of the blockly code into Python"
-    4, "Install Visual Studio Code?
-Add the plugin and create a project."
+    4, Learn how to use XRPCode to create a project."
     5, "Create a polygon function"